Simplescraper

 If the page you're scraping only shows its first handful of results until you click a "Load more" button, a plain fetch of the HTML will only ever return that first handful.
 The rest of the rows load in later, a batch at a time, each time the button is clicked, so to get all of them your scraper has to do the clicking itself.

 The hard part is timing: you have to know when each click has actually finished loading before you fire the next one.
-The solution is to drive the button in a loop with Puppeteer and wait for the network response after each click, stopping once the button is gone or stops adding rows.
+The solution is to drive the button in a loop with Puppeteer and wait for the network response after each click.
+We'll build a small script that opens the list page in headless Chrome and finds the button by its visible text so the loop survives a CSS rename, clicks it and waits for the matching background request to return before starting the next iteration so we never guess at the timing, stops once the button is gone or a couple of clicks add no new rows, and reads every item out of the fully expanded page in one pass.
 It takes about 70 lines of Node.js with one open-source library.

 The complete script